 STOCKTON, R. STANSBURY, Ph.D.
-(The Ohio State University, 1956), Chairman of the Doctor of Business Administration Program, and Professor of Management
+(The Ohio State University, 1956), Chairman of Production Management and Industrial Engineering, of Personnel and Organizational Behavior, and of Management and Administrative Studies; Professor of Management

 Suelflow, James, Ph.D.
 (University of Wisconsin, 1965), Associate Professor of Business Administration